area17/tailwind-plugins/docs/README.md

   </figure>
 ```

-Too add your work-in-progress plugin, you'll want to add a folder for your plugin to the `src` folder with the name of your plugin and add an `index.js`:
+Too add your work-in-progress plugin, you'll want to add a folder for your plugin to the `src` folder with the name of your plugin and add an `index.js` in the root of this repository:

 ```bash
 mkdir -p src/Foo && touch $_/index.js